Minsu386/til/TypeScript.md

 }
 ```

 there are other events besides change that we handle in react.
-Such as hover, dragged etc...
+Such as hover, dragged etc.[TypeScript Redux Store](Excalidraw/TypeScript%20Redux%20Store.md)